drvdputt/dust_fuse_h2/README.rst

 More recently, Lyman alpha absorption fitting was done to determine NHI.
 For this, IUE and HST STIS data were used.

-The rest of the analysis compares the extinction results from Gordon et al. (2009) with the newly obtained H2 and HI results
+The rest of the analysis compares the extinction results from Gordon+2009 with the newly obtained H2 and HI results

 Below follows a quick overview of the available scripts and modules.
 Some might no longer be used, but have been kept for reference.